One would never attempt to accomplish anything without first considering the tools

-- Topic Four: Exploring the laws of conservation and their applications
+Topic Four: Developing the laws of energy and momentum.

-- Topic Five: Examining the law of Universal Gravitation on Earth and far, far away
+Topic Five: Examining the law of Universal Gravitation.

 Participants' Age & Class Capacity:

 The course is open to students who are in Grades 6 to 8.
 All classes will have a maximum capacity of 24 students.
 Within the capacity, there will always be a maximum 12:1 ratio of students to teachers.
 Classes will be 2 hours long.